trandangtri/Demo/src/ONGR/DemoBundle/Resources/doc/index.rst

 Yes there are a few.

-Please check if your development environment does meet the following :doc:`/handbook/requirements`.
+Please check if your development environment in our handbook.

 Step 2: Download ONGR
 ---------------------